 - 13.12.1.
 When a student defers from their studies, it means they are taking time out from their course of study with the intention of re-joining their studies at the next available opportunity.
-While deferred, a student is still considered to be a student of the University for most purposes, but student loan funding is not usually available during periods of deferral. - 13.12.2.
+While deferred, a student is still considered to be a student of the University for most purposes, including access to non-specialist resources and support from Student Services, but student loan funding is not usually available during periods of deferral. - 13.12.2.
 When a student withdraws from their studies, it means that they are leaving their course of study completely, with no intention of returning at a later date.
 When a student has withdrawn, they will no longer be considered a student of the University, and if they consider at a later date to reapply to study at the University, they must apply via the recognition of prior learning route.